narutoadi/narutoadi/README.md

 # Hey there 👋, feel free to check out what I've been up to!

-## Full Stack Software Engineer building AI applications and data platforms and deploying them on cloud.
+## I am a full Stack Software Engineer building cloud friendly AI applications and data platforms.

 💻 Via [Chainlyzer Solutions](https://chainlyzer.com/), I am helping companies build top-notch AI and big data products.

 ### A bit about me: